ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 - **--remote-tunnel-ip**: Remote tunnel IP address for the GRE tunnel connection.

 - **--base-connection-id**: Optional: ID of the classic network connection that will be the underlay for the GRE tunnel.
+For use only with the `gre_tunnel` network type.

 - **--base-network-type**: Network type of the base connection (classic).
 For use only with the `unbound_gre_tunnel` network type.